Moose – Hor – Pisgah – Haystack – Bald

 Your entry fee and the money fundraised will go towards supporting our conservation and education programs.

 Why are we hosting this event?
 Because we want more people to know about NorthWoods Stewardship Center and the work we do, such as helping to build and maintain the trails along this route.
 As a small environmental non-profit, we rely on donations from individuals to help us grow our environmental programming and to host fun, outdoor events like this.
 You can help by hiking the Westmore Mountain Challenge as a per-mile fundraiser!
-Just join our team and ask your friends to sponsor your hike.
-It’s easy and you’ll rest easy knowing that you not only participated in a fun and healthy event, but helped to support the continued environmental stewardship of our region.
+Click here to print out a donation sheet, or click the button below to join our team online and ask your friends to sponsor your hike.
+It’s simple and you’ll rest easy knowing that you not only participated in a fun and healthy event, but helped to support the continued environmental stewardship of our region.
 Thanks!

 Not into hiking this time around?
 We will be looking for volunteers to help with hiker support, logistics, celebration prep and much more!
 There are lots of ways to help out.
 Check back here for specific volunteer opportunities as they arise, or contact Rebecca: email@example.com.

 Trail Use & Best Practices